-Editor’s Note: From 2007 to 2011, Mel Maurer filled the position of Roundtable historian.
+Editor’s note: From 2007 to 2011, Mel Maurer filled the position of Roundtable historian.
 During Mel’s tenure as historian, each Roundtable meeting opened with a ‘history brief’ presented by Mel, each ‘brief’ providing a small glimpse into a less-explored corner of the story of the Civil War.
 This page collects the history briefs from the 2007-2008 Roundtable season.
 Following Mel’s tenure as historian, his successors likewise presented history briefs at the beginning of each Roundtable meeting.
-Their history briefs are also on the Roundtable website, each history brief on a separate web page.
+The history briefs that were written by Mel’s successors are also on the Roundtable’s website, each of those history briefs on a separate web page.

 Lincoln secretary, John Hay, writes to Lincoln’s other secretary, John Nicolay.

 Washington, September 11, 1863

 “Washington is as dull here as an obsolete almanac.
 The weather is not so bad as it was.
 The nights are growing cool.
 But there is no one here except us old stagers who can’t get away.
 We have some comfortable dinners and some quiet little orgies on wine and cheese in my room.